NuclearPowered/docs.reactor.gg/docs/quick_start/install_netsdk_template.md

 ---
-title: Install .NET SDK and Example template
+title: Install .NET SDK and the template
 ---